 - Saliva, which can be used in place of blood for certain research needs, such as studying DNA, your genetic material.

 - Allow the collection of the samples and information described above.

 - Allow your protected health information (PHI) to be matched with your samples for processing and tracking.

 - Allow your de-identified health information to be matched with your de-identified samples for research.

 What is a biorepository?

-Bio-banks treat the samples and information with the utmost care and highest security.
-In most bio-banks, samples are stored in small tubes in ultra-cold freezers to preserve them for many years.
+The IPM Biorepository treats the samples and information with the utmost care and highest security.
+The samples are stored in small tubes in ultra-cold freezers to preserve them for many years.
 The tubes are labeled with coded numbers or barcodes, and the freezers are located in secure rooms.
-Health, environmental and lifestyle information about those patients who have donated their samples to a bio-bank are stored in sophisticated computers within highly secure networks.
+Health, environmental and lifestyle information about those patients who have donated their samples to the IPM Biorepository are stored in sophisticated computers within highly secure networks.
 The security is so stringent that no breach of information or samples from a bio-bank has ever occurred.

 Are my samples kept private?

 There are two ways information is used.
 First, your sample is matched to your protected health information for processing and tracking.
 This information is protected like all of your health information at Penn State Health, following federal privacy laws.